n30m1nd/TrayCommander/README.md

 # TrayCommander
-Test-program that adds an icon to the system tray with a context menu to launch commands.
+Test-program that adds an icon to the system tray with a context menu to launch user defined commands.

 Requirements:
 * Win32 compatible OS